sgupta38/Password_Assistant/Readme.md

 ##### In this digitalization era, we all are connected to Internet and every firm requires user registration.
 I found it very hard to memorize usernames and passwords for many things be it banks, iPhone apps, Netflix, job portals and many more.
 I have created one centralized solution which can be used to make life easy.

 Note: Currently tool is supported for windows platform.
 However, you cant use this tool directly on Linux because it requires full environment setup.
-I'm currently busy with mu courses, I would appreciate if anyone does this part, I'm open for code review and merging.
+I would appreciate if anyone does this part, I'm open for code review and merging.
 Feel free to update/suggest changes.

 Todo:
 - [x] 'Static build' for Windows